 If you have an eye for imagery and can navigate the relevant software programs, graphic design may be for you.
 Work ranges from creating a modest logo to full branding campaigns across multiple platforms.
 Graphic design is an industry where your portfolio matters, but on freelancing platforms you can often pick up work without one.
 If you set your fee correctly, you’ll quickly build up examples.

 You don’t need an English degree to become a content writer, just a solid foundation of grammar, punctuation, and prose.
-Make sure you understand the functions of keywords and SEO before you get started and then you’re on your way.
+Make sure you understand the functions of keywords, keyword phrases, and SEO before you get started.

 A step up from content writer and generally higher-paying, editors charge an average of $25 an hour.
 Expectations about the extent of your editing contribution will vary depending on the client, so start off with a project you know you can handle and build up from there.

 Do you know your HTML from your HTTP?
 If creating a website in your free time sounds like a walk in the park, consider picking up some work as a website designer.
-The money to be made in this field is uncapped, with businesses willing to pay top dollar for an engaging, user-friendly website.
+There is a lot of money to be made in website design, with businesses willing to pay you top dollar for an engaging, user-friendly website.
 If you’ve got the skills, it’s a great industry to be working in right now.

 Now to make it happen.
 Your main options at this point are trying to find a big client to work for.
 Going it alone and setting yourself up a website, or joining an online platform.
 Speaking from experience, I recommend all new freelancers join a platform – at least at the beginning.
 PeoplePerHour, Fiverr, and Upwork are the biggest names in the industry at the moment, and there are many others out there.
 Although they’ll take a cut of your earnings (usually around 20%), you don’t have to do any of the legwork involved in chasing potential clients.